diogotcorreia/master-thesis/docs/content/ch05-results.typ

 // TODO code examples for non-vulnerable reasons (?)

-To sum up, #TheTool managed to detect a few vulnerable projects, and a very small number of them show high chance of exploitation.
+To sum up, #TheTool successfully detected various vulnerable projects, and a very small number of them show high chance of exploitation.
 However, there was also a large number of false positives, which slows down detection due to the manual labor required to filter them out.